wlsf82/protractor-and-webrtc/README.md

 .    ✓ should stream be active
 .    ✓ should autoplay video be enabled
-.    ✓ should have the same room name on url and when returning it on console .    ✓ should show incoming photo on browser 2 when browser 1 clicks 'snap & send' and they are in the same room .    ✓ should show incoming photo on browser 2 when browser 1 clicks 'snap' and 'send' and they are in the same room .    ✓ should not show incoming photo on browser 2 when browser 1 clicks 'snap & send', but after that, browser 2 refreshes the page, and they are in the same room
+.    ✓ should have the same room name on url and when returning it on console .    ✓ should check that video is flowing between clients .    ✓ should show incoming photo on browser 2 when browser 1 clicks 'snap & send' and they are in the same room .    ✓ should show incoming photo on browser 2 when browser 1 clicks 'snap' and 'send' and they are in the same room .    ✓ should not show incoming photo on browser 2 when browser 1 clicks 'snap & send', but after that, browser 2 refreshes the page, and they are in the same room
 .    ✓ should show two incoming photos on browser 2 when browser 1 clicks 'snap & send' twice and they are in the same room .
-Executed 10 of 10 specs SUCCESS in 5 secs.
+Executed 11 of 11 specs SUCCESS in 6 secs.

-10 specs, 0 failures
+11 specs, 0 failures
-Finished in 5.384 seconds
+Finished in 6.376 seconds
-[18:07:48] I/local - Shutting down selenium standalone server.
+[19:13:25] I/local - Shutting down selenium standalone server.
-[18:07:48] I/launcher - 0 instance(s) of WebDriver still running
+[19:13:25] I/launcher - 0 instance(s) of WebDriver still running
-[18:07:48] I/launcher - chrome #01 passed
+[19:13:25] I/launcher - chrome #01 passed
 ```

 Yay!
-10 test cases running and passing in 5 seconds and we are covering the most important scenarios of the application.
+11 test cases running and passing in 6 seconds and we are covering the most important scenarios of the application.

 ## Summary and other resources